 There are many workouts that are used across several different sports.
 This is because many sports value similar strength and abilities.
 Below are some of the workouts used in soccer that you might see used in other sports as well.

-- Sled Push/Pulls: Sleds are a great way for soccer players to do resistance training.
-Also utilized in football, athletes will push or pull weighted sleds to improve their body strength.
+Sleds are a great way for soccer players to do resistance training.
+Athletes will push or pull weighted sleds to improve their body strength.
 This can also be a good workout to practice playing on a field with another team, as soccer is a contact sport and players have to learn how to play while experiencing resistance from the other team.

 There are a variety of sprinting drills that soccer players can utilize in practice.
 These drills will help with a player's explosivity on the field and can also help to improve endurance.
 These sprints can be done with or without a ball depending on the type of skills that players want to work on.
 Players will utilize their practice field to run certain distances or for certain amounts of time.